on1san/Custom-Player-Sprite-Switcher/README.md

 This is the player sprite you see when starting a battle.

+### Adding Sprites

+To add sprites, add them to the `/assets` folder in the .zip archive..

+* To make the changes visible: close the game, remove the mod and install it again.

 ## `hide.lua`

 Can be used to hide specific sprites.
 Extract the file to edit it.